FAQ #1 & #2: Why is it so hard to reach you? Why can’t I just stop by and see the dog or cat I want?

 - If the interested party’s application indicates it is not a good match, a Shamrock volunteer will contact them and explain the reason they have been denied.

-- If a good match is found, a Shamrock volunteer will contact the prospective adopter to set up a meet-and-greet.
+- If a good match is found, a Shamrock volunteer will contact the prospective adopter to set up a meet-and-greet and a home check.

-- If the meet-and-greet goes well, a two-week trial period at the new adopter’s home will help determine if the animal is a good fit for the family.
+- If the meet-and-greet and home check go well, a two-week trial period at the new adopter’s home will help determine if the animal is a good fit for the family.

 - If it is a good fit, the animal has found their new forever home.